tatarko/dibi-active-record/README.md

 ### Basic manipulation with model

-After we successfully define our first model, we can work with it in common way used in active record/orm pattern.
+After we have successfully defined our first model, we can work with it in common way used in active record/orm patterns.

 ```php
 $model = new User();